eng470-s23/chaserogers-newrepository/analysis.md

 The description goes further into this hyper-masculine character by describing his face as "**burned**" and "**cracked**" despite looking youthful at the same time.
 His social character is attributed a booming, commanding voice as well, yet again aiding in the trend of **leadership** and **command** across the study.

 ---

+# *The Sun Also Rises*

+In *The Sun Also Rises*, the transcribed passage is the introduction of the character **Robert Cohn**, the narrator's close friend in the novel and the second most prominent male character.
+This introduction is, by far, the most blatant expression of expertise and prowess amongst the 4 novels.
+Given that it is Hemingway, it is of no surprise that Cohn is described as having highly traditional, masculine traits.

+The key descriptors here are "**boxing**," "**champion**," and surprisingly, "**nice**."